Area of Clinical Practice

 Disorders of swallowing, clinical governance within the NHS

 The Royal College of Radiologists, The Royal Society of Medicine

-Chris Ryall read Sciences at Cambridge, then Medicine at Newcastle after a brief spell in working industry.
+Dr Ryall studied Sciences at the University of Cambridge and then went on to study Medicine at the University of Newcastle.
 He trained as a diagnostic radiologist and moved to Liverpool in 1989.
-His special imaging interests include stroke, swallowing problems in stroke and malignancy, and infectious diseases, He has published work in the latter areas.
+His interests include stroke, swallowing problems in stroke and malignancy as well as infectious diseases.

-Chris is presently leads on Clinical Audit in the Trust seeking to develop this tool to serve the objectives of a modern Foundation NHS trust , to improve our services, and to better assure Trust Board and our patients of the Trust's dedication to quality, efficiency and safety.
+Dr Ryall currently leads on clinical audit in the Trust and is looking to develop this tool to serve the objectives of a modern foundation NHS trust.
+He is seeking to improve services and to better assure the Trust Board and patients of the Trust’s dedication to quality, efficiency and safety.

 BA MA (Biochemistry) MB BS FRCR